jbuncle/hnap-client/README.md

 ## Installation

-This library can be installed using JitPack (which supports Maven & Grade) https://jitpack.io/#jbuncle/hnap-client, as it isn't in standard repositories.
+This library can be installed using JitPack (which supports Maven & Gradle) https://jitpack.io/#jbuncle/hnap-client, as it isn't in standard repositories.